scenariomartin/EnglishWords/words.md

 coalition 1n

 condense
-concentrate ,concentrate on :immerse 1 gather huddle ,you huddle around, you keep each other warm. assemble assembly 1
+concentrate v ,concentrate on. :immerse 1 gather huddle ,you huddle around, you keep each other warm. assemble assembly 1